Gold Mining and Camp Leakey Tour – 1 Day

 Travel far up the Sekonyer River and see first hand the devastating effects of Gold mining extraction on the environment and learn about the complexity of the situation.
 Follow this with a memorable Orangutans encounter at Camp Leakey or a visit to Pesalat Reforestation Project both revealing the fragility of our ecosystem.

 This tour is all about witnessing, learning and understanding the complexity of the situation Orangutans face today in Borneo and Tanjung Puting National Park.

 You will board your “klotok” at 0700 and travel the Sekonyer River for about 4 hours to see the practices of gold and silica mining and their detrimental effects to the park and surrounding vegetation.
 On route you should see many animals and birds including orangutans, proboscis monkeys, long tailed macaques, crocodiles and many bird species.

-On your return to the lodge, you will stop at Camp Leakey, a landmark research and rehabilitation center established in 1971 by renowned primatologist, Dr. Birute Galdikas and her former husband Rod Brindamour.
+On your return to the lodge, you will stop at Camp Leakey, a landmark research and rehabilitation center established in 1971 by renowned primatologist, Dr. Birute Galdikas.
 You will observe orangutans in the wild and feel their vulnerability.
-Camp Leakey also offers an informative Information Center with a strong educational purpose. after this unique experience, you return to the lodge and hopefully see proboscis monkeys (Nasalis larvatus) roost in trees for the night.
+Camp Leakey also offers an informative Information Center with a strong educational purpose.
+After this unique experience, you return to the lodge and hopefully see proboscis monkeys (Nasalis larvatus) roosting in trees for the night.
 Enjoy your dinner.
 To complete the day, your Guide will show you an after dinner DVD on Orangutans.

 Please contact us for best offers !!